ctsit/redcap_deployment/README.md

 ### Get your REDCap zip file

 You must provide a copy of the REDCap software from <https://projectredcap.org/>.
 Save the .zip file with its default name to the root of this repository.
 This ensures the packaging and provisioning scripts can locate the REDCap code when needed.

-If you put multiple redcap\*.zip files in the root folder, the provisioning script will default to using the one with the highest version number.

 ## Configure the Virtual Machine